 - Budget Savings Tip: Boneless, skinless chicken thighs are often less expensive per pound than chicken breast.
 You can use boneless skinless chicken thighs in this recipe without any modifications for a more budget friendly meal!

-- Time Saving Tip #1: Cubing up the chicken can be a bit time consuming (takes about 4-5 minutes).
-If you are really short on time, you can cube the chicken ahead of time and store it in an airtight container for 24 hours.
+- Time Saving Tip #1: Cubing up chicken can be a bit time consuming (takes about 4-5 minutes).
+If you are really short on time, you can cube it ahead of time and store it in an airtight container for 24 hours.